Vaflan/FastPHPWeb/README.md

 # FastPHPWeb
 Rapid method to heave up the web server with PHP.
+Default port 9000.

 It all tested on: